grame-cncm/faustwebsite/_posts/2017-12-12-benchmark-tools.markdown

 categories: news
 ---

-WebAudio wasm benchmark pages and tools allow to test statically Faust generated HTML pages.
+WebAudio wasm benchmark pages and tools allow to test statically generated HTML pages from Faust DSP.
 Tools to generate new ones are also available.

 ### Simple pages ###